moritetu/baut/docs/index.rst

 .. image:: _static/logo.png

-Baut is a unit testing tool runs on Bash and helps you to verify that the programs on Unix/Linux behave as expected.
+Baut (Bash Unit test Tool) is a unit testing tool runs on Bash and helps you to verify that the programs on Unix/Linux behave as expected.

 Here is a example.